Alone in the Dark (1992 video game): Critical reception

 Alone in the Darks fixed camera angle system also engendered critical discussion, specifically regarding its similarity to horror film cinematography.
 Jacob Blackford of Computer Shopper praised this system, asserting that it created an "engaging, movie-like" environment.
-Similarly, a review in Computer Gaming World noted that the game's "clever use of camera angles" added a "startlingly cinematic touch" to the overall experience.
-In her review, Scorpia called the game's camera system its "unique feature": "Years of watching horror movies," she wrote, "have taught us that when the viewing perspective changes, it usually means that something is up".
+Similarly, a review in Computer Gaming World noted that the "clever use of camera angles" added a "startlingly cinematic touch" to the overall experience.
+In her review, Scorpia called the camera system a "unique feature".
+"Years of watching horror movies", she wrote, "have taught us that when the viewing perspective changes, it usually means that something is up".
 For this reason, she argued that Alone in the Darks decision to integrate perspective changes into the game "very effectively [keeps the player] alert and worried over what's about to happen".
 In a retrospective consideration of the game, John Cantees of GamingBolt wrote that the use of fixed camera angles was "a great way to set a cinematic tone" while also "work[ing] within the very tight technical limitations of the time."

 Conversely, criticism was aimed at the compatibility of the game's fixed camera angle system with some of its more action-heavy set pieces.
 Scorpia, for instance, wrote: "There are some situations where maneuvering the character while the angles change can make your life difficult.
 Imagine running around narrow library corridors while being chased by a critter ... while the perspective changes constantly as you move."
 Other criticisms were aimed at the ambiguity about which monsters can be killed, the existence of interactables that can kill the player without warning, the game's linear design, and the look of its monsters.